tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/应用集成/日志清洗_intl_en.md

 	- **Function Name**: uniquely identifies a function and cannot be modified after being set.
 You can view the function in the [SCF console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default).
 	- **Associated Bucket**: a COS bucket that stores the log files.
 	- **Event Type**: an operation that triggers SCF.
 Take upload as an example.
 You can initiate an upload by calling the `PUT Object` or `POST Object` API.
 If you choose **Create using PUT method** as the event type, log cleansing will only be triggered by a log file uploaded via the `PUT Object` API.
 >!
-If you intend to upload files to the bucket using multiple ways, such as simple upload, multipart upload, and cross-bucket replication, you are advised to choose **File upload** as the event type.
+If you Editing intlcloud-documents/日志清洗_intl_en.md at master · tencentyun/intlcloud-documentsintend to upload files to the bucket using multiple ways, such as simple upload, multipart upload, and cross-bucket replication, you are advised to choose **File upload** as the event type.
 	- **Trigger Condition**: the upload path that will trigger SCF.
 If you select **Specified Range**, SCF will be triggered only when a log file is uploaded to a path in the specified range.
 If you choose **The whole bucket**, SCF will be triggered as long as a log file is uploaded to any location of the bucket.
 	- **SCF Authorization**: Required.
 To cleanse a log file, SCF should be authorized to read the log file from your bucket and upload the cleansed log file to the specified location.